wurmlab/genomicscourse/current-year/practicals/population_genetics/pt-4-map-call.md

 In this practical, we only looked at a subset of the fire ant genome.
-When calling variants for the entire genome and using hundreds or thousands of samples, the resulting VCF files can end up being very large (reaching terabytes for cancer genomics projects!).
+When calling variants for the entire genome and using hundreds or thousands of samples, the resulting VCF files can be very large (reaching terabytes for cancer genomics projects!).
 It is thus a good idea to compress and index a *VCF* file.
 This is typically done using `bgzip` (for compression) and `tabix` (for indexing - tabix requires the file to be compressed using `bgzip`).